2016 shooting of Dallas police officers: Standoff and shooter's death

 Body camera video released in July 2021 pursuant to an open records request shows Sergeant Larry Gordon, a SWAT negotiator at the time, and other officers attempting for several hours to negotiate with Johnson.
-Officers interviewed by WFAA later reported that they had sought to negotiate with Johnson because he was too heavily armed for the officers to risk charging him, but that they were under pressure and could not wait indefinitely because Johnson could pop out from behind a corner at any time to shoot an officer.
-The body camera footage shows Senior Corporal Matt Banes expressing concern that the bullets Johnson fired on the second floor were easily penetrating the drywall, making it impossible for the negotiators to find safe cover, and posing a risk to any unevacuated students who might have remained in the building.
+Officers interviewed by WFAA later said that they had sought to negotiate with Johnson because he was too heavily armed for the officers to risk charging him, but that they were under pressure and could not wait indefinitely because Johnson could pop out from behind a corner at any time to shoot an officer.
+The body camera footage shows Senior Corporal Matt Banes expressing concern that the bullets Johnson fired on the second floor were easily penetrating the drywall, making it impossible for the negotiators to find safe cover, and posing a risk to any students who might have remained in the building.

-Johnson shouted “Black supremacy!
-Black liberation!” and began firing on police officers when they initially cornered him in the hallway.
+Johnson shouted "Black supremacy!
+Black liberation!" and began firing on police officers when they initially cornered him in the hallway.
 As the officers began asking Johnson questions, Johnson said he would speak to Black police officers only and repeatedly referred to himself as "X".
 When the negotiator, Sgt.
 Gordon, told Johnson that he was Black, Johnson initially responded, "No way."
 Johnson told Sgt.
 Gordon that he served overseas in the military.
 At one point, as negotiations deteriorated, Johnson told Sgt.
 Gordon, "The talking is over.
 It's time for a revolution, brother.
 If you are my brother, turn your weapon on those behind you."

 Johnson said that he had acted alone and was not part of any group.
 According to Chief Brown, Johnson appeared delusional during his standoff; "We had negotiated with him for about two hours, and he just basically lied to us, playing games, laughing at us, singing, asking how many did he get and that he wanted to kill some more."
 However, Sgt.
 Gordon indicated in an interview that the shooter "wasn't delusional" and that "he was very lucid, seemed to be very sane and very in control".

 Johnson repeatedly taunted police by goading them into the hallway and claiming to have planted bombs throughout the city.
 Later searches of downtown Dallas found no evidence of explosives.
 After several hours of negotiations, police determined that Johnson could not be persuaded to surrender and that they could not "wait him out" any longer because he might charge officers in the narrow hallway at any moment, as he had done several times earlier.
 So, the team began considering several tactical plans to end the standoff.